ptrcnull/openssl-sha512sum-shim/README.md

 # openssl-sha512sum-shim

-> small execline wrapper for `openssl dgst -sha512` to produce the same output as busybox/gnu sha512sum
+> small implementation of sha512sum with openssl evp api to produce the same output as busybox/gnu sha512sum

 it can be ~2x faster than busybox sha512sum! (ymmv)